What is a Boundary Study and why is it taking place?

 The best way to influence the process is to stay informed and attend the public hearings.
 Updates will be provided on this webpage as information becomes available.

 Additionally, a committee of interested parents will be formed to monitor the Boundary Study’s progress and keep the Wood Acres Elementary School community informed.
-If you are interested in joining the committee or have any questions, please email: wildcatanswers@gmail.com
+If you are interested in joining the committee please sign up on this form.
+If you have any questions, please email: wildcatanswers@gmail.com

 What are the priorities for the boundary study?